JopSchaap/trustchain-superapp/freedomOfComputing/src/main/java/nl/tudelft/trustchain/foc/README.md

 be problematic if there are millions of votes placed.
 In such a scenario it may be better to use some sort of local database such as [SQLite](https://www.sqlite.org) for example.

+Known issue is that votes are tied to a filename, not SHA256.
+Those 32 Bytes would make 'filename spoofing' imposible.

 ## Future Work

 Besides addressing the current limitations listed above, here are some other features/improvements